roadsnail/Pi-ve/README.md

 If the configuration has got this far, then node-RED must be installed and working, as it is possible to connect to it with a browser connected to the Pi-ve IP address at port 1880

-It may be useful at this point to check that Mosquitto Message Broker is also functioning correctly, and that Zigbee2MQTT is running, can connect to the Message
+It may be useful at this point to check that the Mosquitto Message Broker is also functioning correctly, and that Zigbee2MQTT is running, can connect to the Message
 Broker, and it can at least connect to a functioning Zigbee co-ordinator (the CC2531).

 #### Mosquitto Message Broker Status